Bobbysocks: 1980s

 In 1985, due to their ESC victory, Bobbysocks! were awarded the Peer Gynt Prize, which is awarded by the Stortinget, Norway's parliament.

 Another ESC consequence was the re-release of the Bobbysocks!
 LP with "Let It Swing" on it, reaching the gold status.
 Their next album, Waiting for the Morning, was released in April 1986, preceded by the single of the same name, both becoming a success in Norway, peaking at number 1 on the Norwegian singles and album charts.
 Walkin' on Air, was recorded in Los Angeles in 1987 and produced by Bill Maxwell.
 It went gold in only four days, becoming their third and final LP.
 Just before the release of "If I Fall", the album's lead single in Norway, the duo wanted to do something "decently crazy" as they revealed at the time, so they did a cover of "Swing it, magister'n", a song from 1940 originally sung by the Swedish singer and actress Alice Babs, releasing it as single in the summer of 1987.

 In 1988, Bobbysocks disbanded, after four successful years.

 21st century

 Krogh and Andreassen still appeared from time to time together on stage in Norway.
-They appeared at Congratulations, the 50th anniversary Eurovision concert in Copenhagen, Denmark, in October 2005.
+They appeared at Congratulations, the 50th anniversary Eurovision concert in Copenhagen, Denmark, in October 2005, and Eurovision Song Contest's Greatest Hits, the 60th anniversary concert in London.
 In May 2010, Bobbysocks did a short comeback to celebrate their 25th anniversary since their ESC victory in 1985, launching a compilation album called Let It Swing - The Best Of Bobbysocks!, which included two newly recorded songs and peaking at number 13 on the Norwegian albums chart.

+On 16 January, 2025 they were announced as one of 9 finalists in Melodi Grand Prix 2025 with the song "Joyful".
+In the final on 15 February, Bobbysocks finished in third place with 164 points, coming second in the public televote.